GreyKeenan/dukesup/index.md

 - Play cards from your hand.
 - Rearrange runs/sets.
-- Take your opponent's DUKES.
+- Take the opponent's DUKES.
 - Replace your own DUKES.

 Finally, you must discard to end your turn.